Dew Point Calculator

 How accurate is this calculator?

-This calculator uses the Magnus-Tetens approximation, which is widely accepted for its accuracy in scientific and meteorological applications.
+This tool uses the Magnus-Tetens approximation, which is widely accepted in scientific and meteorological contexts for its accuracy.

 Changelog